Soft Ginger Cookies

 Pro tip – We do not want to activate the gluten in our dough.
 So do not overmix.
 Otherwise, the cookies will spread too much.

-- Cover the bowl with plastic wrap and let chill in the fridge for 15 minutes.
+- Cover the bowl with plastic wrap and let it chill in the fridge for 15 minutes.

-Pro tip - The cookie dough can be refrigerated for a week or frozen for up to a month. - Preheat oven at 350°F / 177°C / Gas Mark 4 and line cookie sheets or two baking trays with silicone or parchment paper.
+Pro tip – The cookie dough can be refrigerated for a week or frozen for up to a month. - Preheat the oven to 350°F / 177°C / Gas Mark 4 and line cookie sheets or two baking trays with silicone or parchment paper.

-- Using a cookie scoop, or two tablespoons amount of cookie dough, make 1-inch balls.
+- Using a cookie scoop or two tablespoons of cookie dough, make 1-inch balls.

 Pro tip – You can also make the cookie dough balls and freeze them for up to a month in a freezer bag. - Place on the baking tray, making sure to leave space for them to spread.
 Bake in a preheated oven for 8 to 9 minutes until the top is cracked.

-Pro tip - Larger cookies will take about 10 minutes and vise versa. - Cool on a cookie tray for 5 minutes.
+Pro tip – Larger cookies will take about 10 minutes, and vice versa. - Cool on a cookie tray for 5 minutes.
 Then, transfer to a wire rack to cool completely before you transfer to a cookie jar.

 Tips for success